Practice Essentials

 Reassure patients about the benign nature of the disorder, and inform them of the possible prolonged course.
 Explain the adverse effects of antihistamine therapy.
 In particular, warn patients about drowsiness, which is especially problematic when they are driving or handling machinery.

-For patient education resources, see the Allergy Center and Skin, Hair, and Nails Center, as well as Hives and Angioedema.
+For patient education resources, see the Allergies Center and Skin Conditions and Beauty Center, as well as Hives and Angioedema.